 Baltimore Improv Group (BIG) is celebrating its 13th Season of bringing comedy to the Greater Baltimore area.
 We began in the traditional manner for Comedy theaters.
 In 2004, Mike Subelsky moved from San Diego to Maryland.
 After biking around town and putting up flyers, a robust 4 people became the first members of the Baltimore Improv Group.
 That old story.
-In the decade since, BIG has grown to 60 performers, and, since October 2016, we have been in residence at the Single Carrot Theatre in Remington.
+In the decade since, BIG has grown to 60 performers and opened the new BIG Theater in Station North in October 2017.

 BIG teaches Six sessions of Seven week Improv Classes for adults each year.
 BIG also provides classes and workshops for kids and teens, and an Annual Improv Summer camp.
 We are in our third year as resident artists with Young Audiences of Maryland (YAMD).
 With YAMD, we perform in assemblies and teach residencies in schools across Maryland.

 Training and Events

 BIG performs over 120 times per year in Baltimore City and the surrounding area.
 These performances include our regular mainstage shows, shows for organizations from Bank of America to Johns Hopkins, and for private clients from bachlorette parties to bar mitzvahs.
 Since 2007 BIG has hosted the annual Baltimore Improv Festival.
 In an average year, BIG performs for over 5000 people.

 BIG teaches all levels of technique in the craft and brings the unifying and confidence-building experience and principles of improv to benefit all participants.

 BIG performs with a variety of disciplines to create collaborative projects that engage different communities and audiences.